munificent/game-programming-patterns/book/prototype.markdown

 I've since heard through the grapevine that many of the Self programmers came to the same conclusion.
 The project was far from a loss, though.
 Self was so dynamic that it needed all sorts of virtual machine innovations in order to run fast enough.

-The ideas they invented for just-in-time compilation, garbage collection, and optimizing method dispatch are the exact same techniques (often implemented by the same people!) that now make many of the world's dynamically-typed languages fast enough to use for massively popular applications.
+The ideas they invented for just-in-time compilation, garbage collection, and optimizing method dispatch are the exact same techniques -- often implemented by the same people! -- that now make many of the world's dynamically-typed languages fast enough to use for massively popular applications.

 </aside>